atk4/data/docs/fields.rst

 System flag is intended for fields that are important to have inside hooks or some core logic of a model.
-System fields will always be appended to :php:attr:`Model::onlyFields`, however by default they will not appear on forms or grids (see :php:meth:`Model::isVisible`, :php:meth:`Model::isEditable`).
+System fields will always be appended to :php:attr:`Model::setOnlyFields`, however by default they will not appear on forms or grids (see :php:meth:`Field::isVisible`, :php:meth:`Field::isEditable`).

 Adding condition on a field will also make it system.